kathlynpurcell/cygrid/docs/user_manual.rst

 where :math:`\sigma_\mathrm{out}` is the standard deviation of the resulting effective beam width (given it's Gaussian), :math:`\sigma_\mathrm{in}` is the width of the input beam, and :math:`\sigma_{k}` is the width of the kernel.
+Therefore, `~cygrid` may not be the first choice if it comes to the task of re-projecting data (see :ref:`reprojection-label`).

 .. note::